Prtfw/sagemaker-mlops-workshop/README.md

 ## Running Costs

-This section outlines cost considerations for running the SageMaker Safe Deployment Pipeline.
+This section outlines cost considerations for running the SageMaker MLOps Deployment Pipeline.
 Completing the pipeline will deploy development and production SageMaker endpoints which will cost less than $10 per day.
 Further cost breakdowns are below.

 - **CodeBuild** – Charges per minute used.
 First 100 minutes each month come at no charge.
 For information on pricing beyond the first 100 minutes, see [AWS CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing/).
-- **CodeCommit** – $1/month if you didn't opt to use your own GitHub repository.
+- **CodeCommit** – $1/month
 - **CodeDeploy** – No cost with AWS Lambda.
 - **CodePipeline** – CodePipeline costs $1 per active pipeline* per month.
 Pipelines are free for the first 30 days after creation.
 More can be found at [AWS CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing/).
 - **CloudWatch** - This template includes a [Canary](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html), 1 dashboard and 4 alarms (2 for deployment, 1 for model drift and 1 for canary) which costs less than $10 per month.